-DOS: Office of Dean of Students-Greek Affairs
+DOS: Office of Dean of Students-Greek Affairs.

-PROCEDURES FOR FRATERNITY AND SORORTIY FUNCTIONS
+PROCEDURES FOR FRATERNITY AND SORORITY FUNCTIONS

 It is unlawful for a person, after purchasing or otherwise obtaining alcoholic beverages, to sell, give or deliver it to another person under the age of twenty-one.